NateEag/how-i-code/content/data-preservation.rst

 What custom hardware is needed to read the medium?
 Is there a working instance of the hardware?
 If not, are there blueprints for building one?
 Are there still extant drivers for this ancient device, and do they work on current operating systems?
 What filesystem was used on the storage medium?
-How is the data in a given file structured?
+How are the data in a given file structured?
 Even if a file's contents are just "text", how is that text encoded?
 EBCDIC?
 ASCII?
 UTF-8?
 UTF-32?